 I would follow that up with a “jk,” except I’m not kidding.
 I’ve considered most of the jobs below at some point in my life.
 I’ve also utilized several of them myself, at least indirectly through a wife or girlfriend.

-If you’re sick of blowing between a quarter and half of your income on housing and you’re open to a career change, here are 20 jobs that provide free or subsidized housing.
+If you’re open to a career change, here are almost two dozen jobs that provide free or subsidized housing.

 1. Park Ranger

 Don’t tell my wife, but I always wanted to be a park ranger.
-If you’re interested and not subject to spousal restrictions, you can apply to the National Park Service here, and a quick Google search will reveal where to apply for individual states’ park services.
+If you’re interested and not subject to spousal restrictions, you can view job postings with the National Park Service, and a quick Google search will reveal where to apply for individual states’ park services.

 2. After-Hours Security Guard